-Within the VMET, review for possible skills-both hard and soft-in the occupation and course descriptions, additional qualifications, and listings of primary and secondary occupations.
+Review your VMET for possible hard and soft skills in the occupation and course descriptions, additional qualifications, and listings of primary and secondary occupations.

-On the following page is an excerpt from a VMET with the relevant sections labelled.
+Below is an excerpt from a VMET with the relevant sections labelled.

 Excerpt from a VMET